 Our vision is to be and do that very thing: to love God first and foremost and then to love everyone else in the same ways that we love ourselves and wish to be loved.

-Out of our desire to show Jesus' love in our community, we began hosting special events each year and inviting our friends and neighbors to come spend time with us in a friendly and caring setting.
-These events are all free, with no obligations from our guests other than a willingness to get to know us and allow us to get to know them.
-Our first such event was a Neighborhood Barbecue held several years ago to reach out in friendship to our neighbors.
+Out of our desire to show Jesus' love in our community, we began hosting special events each year and inviting our friends and neighbors to come, with no obligations from our guests other than a willingness to get to know us and allow us to get to know them.
+Our first such event was a Neighborhood Barbecue held to reach out in friendship to our neighbors.
 We have continued with the BBQ each year since and have added annual Thanksgiving Dinner and "Trunk-or-Treat" events as well.
 All are invited to join us in these fun, family-oriented occasions.

 Each year, on a Wednesday evening in June, we offer a Neighborhood Barbecue with hamburgers, hot dogs, and fixings.
 Tables are set up in the church parking lot for our guests and church members to share a meal together to start the summer off right.
 It has been such a blessing to get to know our neighbors through this effort.